 Note: Robustness: Additional occupational controls.
 Dependent variable is NSDAP vote share.
 Cols.
-1 to 4: Estimates of equation (5) with both, share of households within 200m of Nazi march and flu-based indirect exposure to the march as exposure measures.
+1 to 4: Estimates of equation (5) with both, share of households within 200m of Nazi march and flu-based indirect exposure to the march as exposure measures using the main panel of 1932 and 1933 elections.
 Cols.
 5 to 8: Estimates of equation (6) with both, share of households within 200m of Nazi march and flu-based indirect exposure to the march as exposure measures.
 In all specifications we control for polling station and election fixed effects as well as for street and demographic characteristics interacted with election fixed effects.
 In cols.
 2 and 6, we add share of shopkeepers interacted with election fixed effect as additional controls.
 In cols.
+3 and 7, we add share of civil servants interacted with election fixed effect as additional controls.
+In cols.
 4 and 8, we add both, share of shopkeepers and share of civil servants interacted with election fixed effect as additional controls.
-See main text and appendix for construction of the flu-based indirect exposure measure.
+See main text and appendix A for construction of the flu-based indirect exposure measure.
 Standard errors clustered at polling station level in brackets.